Amisor/SNVcalling_Nextflow/README.md

 An advantage of the piepline is that if the user already ahve th fastq files i its computer and decides not to use the piple for not downlading them, it can diretly use this pieleien too, actually saving pipeline time.
 See [Customize Pipeline](#customize-pipeline)

+Adjvantage of this. pipline is that because of the nature of nextfkow parallelisms, once reads from a specific region are aligns it starts wotj
 # Requirements

 The software dependencies in order to run this pipeline are the following: